Painful intelligence: What AI can tell us about human suffering: Epilogue

 \subsection{From individual desires to altruism}

-Another essential aspect of social interaction is the human capacity for compassion, love, and similar social emotions.
-In classic Buddhist training, there is a group of practices based on cultivation of positive social, interpersonal emotions such as compassion and ``loving-kindness''.\footnote{For current research, see \citet{graser2018compassion,hofmann2011loving,cassell2002compassion}, and for the related emotions of forgiveness and gratitude, see \cite{mccullough2002forgiveness,emmons2002gratitude}.
+Another essential aspect of social interaction is the human capacity for compassion, love, gratitude, and similar social emotions.
+In classic Buddhist training, there is a group of practices based on the cultivation of positive social, interpersonal emotions, such as compassion and ``loving-kindness''.\footnote{For current research, see \citet{graser2018compassion,hofmann2011loving,cassell2002compassion}, and for the related emotions of forgiveness and gratitude, see \cite{mccullough2002forgiveness} and footnote~\ref{gratitudefn} in Chapter~\ref{freedom.ch}.
 For practical meditation guidance, see e.g.\ \citet{salzberg2002lovingkindness}. } Interestingly, such emotions can even be directed towards oneself: As an important example, self-compassion, i.e.\ compassion directed towards oneself, may strongly reduce negative self-evaluations, and thus self-related suffering.\citenew{neff2007self} Another book could possibly be written where reduction of suffering is approached from the viewpoint of such positive social emotions.
-Unfortunately, any related computational theory is rather lacking at this moment.
+Unfortunately, any related computational theory is rather lacking at this moment.\footnote{Gratitude was briefly discussed in Chapter~\ref{attitude.ch}}.